Hasanpur

 Hasanpur is a city located in Amroha district of Uttar Pradesh state of India.
+The Hasanpur Municipality was officially established in 1952, with Nawab Yusuf Khan being elected as its first chairman.
+At that time, the chairman was elected by the board members rather than by direct public vote.
+In 1988, the first direct election for the position was held, in which Aftab Khan, an independent candidate, was elected as the chairman.

 History

 Hasanpur is named after a Pathan ruler named Hasan Khan, also called Mubariz Khan, who drove out the previous Goshain rulers and gained control of the town in 1634.
 The Pathans remained the primary zamindars until the 20th century.